clesk/clesk.github.io/index.md

 <a id="home"></a>

-Welcome to the Lesk Climate & Water Systems Lab.
+Welcome to the Climate Change & Impacts Lab.
-We study how climate change reshapes the movement of water between land and atmosphere—and how those shifts affect ecosystems, agriculture, and water resources.
+We study how climate change reshapes the movement of water between land and atmosphere—and how those shifts affect agriculture and water resources.

 ---